nelsonjf/ToDoList/README.md

 That's all there is to it (for now).
 Using a To Do list is incredibly simple and incredibly useful!

 ## Planned Functionality
-Connection to MongoDB Atlas has been made.
-All that remains is deployment and user authentication
+All that needs to be done is User Authentication and all functionality will be met.
+However there is a bug that needs to be fixed.
+If the user submits an empty todo the server completely breaks and needs to restart.
+So that's bad

 ## Technologies
 HTML, CSS, JavaScript, React, React-Router-Dom, Express, Mongoose, Dotenv